Cafe & Bar Tsuken Terrace at Tsuken Island

 Looking for a thrill?
 Try Big Mabel.
 Big Mabel is a large inflatable chair that seats up to four people and is dragged around behind a jet ski.
 It’s ridiculously fun.
 Be sure to hold tight, leave valuables on the beach, and take glasses/sunglasses off unless you want to donate them to the ocean like Reggie did!

 The tour can accommodate up to 80 people, which is a very generous amount.
 They also have English speaking guides to assist you.
 Finally, the excursion is weather permitting.
-If sea conditions are poor, it will be cancelled.
-In the event of a typhoon it will be cancelled.
+If sea conditions are poor, it will be canceled.
+In the event of a typhoon, it will be canceled.